ecosensors/EcoBoard/README.md

 # EcoBoard
 EcoBoard is new microcontroler based on the processor ATSAMD21G18 ARM Cortex M0 at 48Mhz with 3V3 logic, as the Arduino Zero.
 The chip has 256K of FLASH and 32K of RAM.
-It's fully compatible with Arduino and Adafruit libraries
+It's fully compatible with Arduino and Adafruit libraries.

+(The board is not available yet)

 We add several useful features
 * 1Kb EEPROM